 2. Pay Attention to How Long Cleaning Projects Take

 People commonly overthink how long cleaning chores will take, leading to procrastination, ineffective cleaning routines, and practices—all of which can lead to actually cleaning taking more time than it needs to, all while adding more stress to your life.

-By keeping track of how long chores take, you’ll better understand what to expect, how to plan and may feel less overwhelmed or likely to procrastinate.
+By keeping track of how long chores take, you’ll better understand what to expect, know how to plan accordingly, and may feel less overwhelmed or likely to procrastinate.

 3. Combine Spring Cleaning Bedroom Chores

 If you finish before your 5 minutes are up, consider doing other similar chores back-to-back.

 For instance, if you plan to dust the baseboards, perhaps consider doing anything above the baseboard level first to avoid having dust and debris fall onto areas where you’ve already cleaned.
 That pesky, Gravity!